globallyunique/agile-requirements-framework/index.md

 The flat backlog provides no context or big-picture for a product.
 Arranging user stories in the order they’ll be delivered doesn’t help a product manager explain to others what the product does or determine if they’ve identified the relevant user stories.

  The work on the use cases should start as a top-level list of user goals[^business-capabilities] similar to a regular flat backlog of epics and user stories.
 The result can be a backlog of use cases.
 They are incrementally expanded to be a connected set of more detailed use cases.
-This provides an even better organization of the product backlog that a story map, while setting us up to have comprehensive requirements.
+This provides an even better organization of the product backlog than a story map, while setting us up to have comprehensive requirements.

   [^business-capabilities]: While there are techniques for capturing higher level business capabilities for an organization, that isn't necessary to deliver a product.
 It's a good higher level context but is outside the scope of this framework.

 Ordering the stories based on things like priority happens after the initial set of use cases is identified.
 That ordering is the beginning of work-management, e.g., put the user stories in priority order into a [work-management](#work-management) tool like Jira or use a story mapping tool instead.

 When you have the some or all of the use cases before starting implementation of a feature it's easy to create user stories from them.
 The first cut at user stories can be as simple as one story for the base flow and one for each alternative.
 The following picture shows the idea of such paths through the flows.
-My experience is that typically a flow get broken into smaller user stories.
+My experience is that typically a flow gets broken into smaller user stories.
 There are not hard-and-fast rules.
 A story can be a path through a flow or multiple flows.
 How you create user stories largely depends on the effort to implement and how splitting or grouping helps with work management.

 [^user-story-map-picture-reference]:  https://www.linkedin.com/pulse/flat-backlog-vs-user-story-map-namit-kumar-csm-csp/